scleradb/scleradb.github.io/docsrc/sclerasql/sqlregular.md

     - If the reference table's `column_name` list is specified, (a) it must have the same number of columns as the foreign key list, (b) the table `table_name` must contain each column in the reference list and these columns must collectively have a `PRIMARY KEY` constraint, and (c) each column of the reference list must have the same type as the corresponding column (i.e. at the same position) in the foreign key list.
 Also, for each row in this table, either some column in the foreign-key list is `NULL`, or there exists a row in table `table_name` with a matching set of values of the respective columns in the reference list.
     - If the reference table's `column_name` list is not specified, the table `table_name` must have a primary key, which (a) must have the same number of columns as the foreign key list, and (b) each column of this primary key must have the same type as the corresponding column (i.e. at the same position) in the foreign key list.
 Also, for each row in this table, either some column in the foreign-key list is `NULL`, or there exists a row in table `table_name` with a matching set of values of the respective columns in the primary key.

 Note that Sclera does not enforce the column or table constraints described above.
 Sclera passes on these constraints to the underlying database system, if possible, and it is the responsibility of the underlying database system to check for these constraints.
 Nevertheless, Sclera assumes that these constraints hold while querying the data in the tables.
-While creating tables on database systems (such as HBase) which do not enforce such constraints, it is the responsibility of the *user* to make sure that these constraints hold while inserting rows into the table.
+While creating tables on database systems which do not enforce such constraints, it is the responsibility of the *user* to make sure that these constraints hold while inserting rows into the table.

 This statement is restricted in comparison, but compliant with the SQL standard and [PostgreSQL](http://www.postgresql.org/docs/current/static/sql-createtable.html).